zapodot/embedded-jms-junit/README.md

 [![Coverage Status](https://coveralls.io/repos/github/zapodot/embedded-jms-junit/badge.svg?branch=master)](https://coveralls.io/github/zapodot/embedded-jms-junit?branch=master)

 [JUnit](http://junit.org/) Rule that provides a [ActiveMQ Embedded in-memory JMS Broker](http://activemq.apache.org/).
 It should be compatible with all the usual JMS integration tools such as Apache Camel and Spring JMS Template.
+Inspired by the [Embedded DB JUnit Rule](//github.com/zapodot/embedded-db-junit) project.

 ## Why?
 * because you want to test your JMS integration code without being dependent on a running external JMS Broker